-A celebratory walk along the proposed fracked-gas pipeline (ACP) path.
-See for yourself what is on the line - The rivers, forests, mountains, farms and homes that are in danger of irreversible destruction.
+Was a celebratory walk along the path of a proposed fracked-gas pipeline (ACP) .
+Witnessing what is on the line - the rivers, forests, mountains, farms and homes, that are in danger of irreversible destruction.

-Starting in Highland County, we will follow as close as possible to the proposed path for 150 miles (1st leg) - Through Bath, Augusta and Nelson Co, and into the heart of Virginia; Buckingham County - the site of the proposed toxin-emitting Compression Station.
+Starting in Highland County, we followed the proposed path for 150 miles - through Bath, Augusta and Nelson County, and into the heart of Virginia; Buckingham County - the site of the proposed toxin-emitting compression station.

-Our vision is for this to be a celebratory, peaceful walk of resistance, to share the stories of the communities and the beauty of the landscape that would be impacted, to raise awareness and help ensure that these ill-conceived plans do not come to fruition.
+The vision was that of a celebratory, peaceful walk of resistance, to share the stories of the communities and the beauty of the landscape that would be impacted, to raise awareness and help ensure that these ill-conceived plans do not come to fruition.

 Together we can, must, and will prevail.